Pavo-IM/Hackinabox/README.md

 ### 9) If my VM freezes and I cannot restart it properly from within the unRAID backend and am faced with the choices of hard restarting my computer, what can/should I do?

 *Forcefully restarting the machine and or hard resetting your machine and not choosing to shut down using the option to do so in the unRAID backend can result in data corruption, and the potential need to remake the unRAID USB drive.
-At all costs, one should always make sure to use the SHUTDOWN button within the unRAID backend to shutdown your computer, instead of hard restarting.
+At all costs, you should always make sure to use the SHUTDOWN button within the unRAID backend to shutdown your computer, instead of hard restarting.
 It also would be wise to make sure to have a 1/1 clone or backup of your unRAID installation, just in case the need should arise.*

 *If you find yourself needing to hard restart your machine, there is a potential that the VM's tab will not be present when you go to look for it.
 If that ends up being the case/situation for you, just re-enable it from the appropriate location nested within Settings.*